Killamarsh deaths: Father and grandparents of two children killed in tragic family murder name them

-The three children were all pupils at Oakwood Academy City in Sheffield.
+"A team of detectives have been working through the night to understand the circumstances that led to their deaths and I would urge anyone with any information to come forward.

-Mr Bennett, who attended the scene to lay flowers with his parents Trevor and Debbie Bennett, was on holiday when he was told the news of his children's deaths.
+"Of particular interest is anyone who was in the Chandos Crescent area between 9.30pm on Saturday evening and 7.30am the following day and who may have information that would be helpful to the investigation."

-Mr Bennett stayed at the scene on Chandos Crescent for more than half an hour, clearly distraught and being comforted.
+Lacey and John's father Jason Bennett laid floral tributes at the scene with his parents Trevor and Debbie Bennett today.
+He had been on holiday when he was informed of their deaths.

 Asked about his feelings as left, he said “heartbroken; million pieces; shattered”.